USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch09_new_simulation.md

 The ICON processor provides initial chemical fields of individual species concentrations for a specific modeling domain.
 BCON provides concentrations of individual chemical species for the grid cells surrounding the modeling domain.
 ICON and BCON both require multiple inputs: concentration values for the chemical species needed in the simulation, vertical and horizontal grid specifications, and a predefined chemical mechanism.

 There are two types of input concentrations for ICON and BCON: either (1) tabulated tropospheric vertical profiles or (2) three-dimensional fields from a previous CMAQ or larger-scale CTM simulation, such as GEOS-Chem.
 The horizontal and vertical grid specifications are input to these processors from the GRIDDESC and MCIP files developed for the particular scenario.
+**<<COMMENT: We should reference H-CMAQ as well in the above pargraph <<**

 The same chemical mechanism must be selected for ICON, BCON, and CCTM.
 Both ICON and BCON assume that the input species concentrations are for the selected mechanism.

 ## 9.6 Emissions inputs
 Emissions model such as SMOKE (https://www.cmascenter.org/smoke/) are critically important to translate emission inventory data to fit the spatial and temporal scales needed for a photochemical model.
-This includes temporal allocation of annual emission totals, spatial allocation of emissions, and provide expanded speciation for broad pollutant categories such as VOC, NOX, and primary PM2.5.
+This includes temporal allocation of annual emission totals, spatial allocation of emissions, and providing expanded speciation for broad pollutant categories such as VOC, NOX, and primary PM2.5.

 The CMAQ model accepts as input gridded emissions and emissions with known locations provided with specific coordinates.
 Usually the point source inventory emissions are provided to CMAQ in these “inline” point source format files and grouped by sector.
 Gridded emissions are typically 2-dimensional (surface layer only) and represent emissions that were spatially allocated using spatial surrogates.
+**<<COMMENT: Ben needs to add text about the Emissions Control File here. >>**

 Biogenic emissions can be input to CMAQ either merged with anthropogenic emissions in the gridded 2D emission input file or estimating “online” by the CMAQ model itself.
 If the “online” option is selected, it is critical that biogenic emissions are not included in the merged 2D emission input file.
 The CCTM run script has options that must be selected to use the “online” approach and specific files including a gridded map of the timing of biogenic emissions (BIOSEASON file), gridded vegetation data (B3GRD), and chemical speciation must be provided.
+**<<COMMENT: Check this this last paragraph - won't the model ignore the input biogenic emissions if you choose the "online" option? it will do this for NH3 and bidi.
+Also, specify what the online option is called. >>**

+**<<COMMENT: Do we need a section on how to set up a bidi simulation>? >>**

 ## 9.7 CMAQ application
 Configure the CCTM run script to loop through the days to be modeled, using the correct input files for each model day and writing output files with the desired number of time steps.
 The model output time step and run length of each CMAQ simulation are flexible and can be configured in the run script for the applicable CMAQ program.
 For CCTM, it is possible to have output files with a different number of time steps than the corresponding meteorology or emission input data.
 For example, it is common to have input meteorology files in 4- or 5-day intervals, input emission files in 1- or 2-day intervals, and CCTM output files in 1-day intervals.
 The CMAQ scripts allow the user to configure the model to output data with any number of time steps.
 The number of CCTM output time steps does not need to correspond with the input meteorology and emissions output time steps.
-To keep CMAQ output file sizes manageable, CMAQ output is typically stored in 1-day (24 hour) blocks.
+To keep CMAQ output file sizes manageable, CMAQ output is typically stored in 1-day (24 hour) blocks

 <!-- BEGIN COMMENT -->